 Cathy is humble.
 So is her production manager, CJ, who does the majority of the heavy lifting in the shop while Cathy oversees the artistic processes.
 They make a great team together as partners in the business and partners in life.
 Though humble, their talent shines bright and does the talking for them.
 Most of their business comes from word of mouth and reputation.

 They describe their business as a creative imaging studio that looks beyond the confines of their walls with no limitations to the imagination.
-With their years of experience, they work through a patient process to learn the wants, needs, and wishes of their clients, looks at each situation and project, then creates the right design and solution, with each one being different and unique.
+With their years of experience, they work through a patient process to learn the wants, needs, and wishes of their clients, look at each situation and project, and then creates the right design and solution, with each one being different and unique.

 And unique they are.
 Here's the name of just a handful from the hundreds they've created ...
 Mermaid Cottage, The Birds Nest, Sweat Tea by the Sea, Somewhere Point, Seas the Day, Lil Loggerhead, MeMe's Dream, Mussel Beach, Sea La Vu, Arr Cottage.
 PalmTini ... and a lot more on their website ... each one different and colorful to provide a unique brand and identity for the home it was created for.